-External Factors: General market and economic conditions, statutory changes, available resources and changes in the number of persons licensed are key variables that impact the measure.

-Calculation Type: Non-cumulative

-New Measure: Revised
+Goal B: Charitable Bingo

-Outcome Measure B.1.b: Percentage of Bingo Audits Referred for Disciplinary Action
+Outcome Measure 2.1.2: Percentage of Bingo Audits Referred for Disciplinary Action

 Short Definition:

 This measure reports the percentage of Bingo audits referred for disciplinary action to the total number of Bingo audits completed for the fiscal year.

 Purpose/Importance:

 The measure is intended to show the extent to which the agency exercises its regulatory authority in proportion to the number of audits completed.
 It is important that both the public and licensees have an expectation that the agency will work to ensure fair and effective enforcement of the Bingo Enabling Act (Act) and Charitable Administrative Rules (Rules) and this measure seeks to indicate agency responsiveness to this expectation.
 Source/Collection of Data: